nicorithner/monster_shop_final/TASKS.md

 ### Story 5

-- [] Can ASSIGN a discount to an item. i.e. 'M&Ms' -> '5% off 5'
+- [] When a user adds enough value or quantity of a single item to their cart, the bulk discount will automatically show up on the cart page.
   - [] Discount ONLY applies when item quantity is met with the SAME item.
+  - [] When there is a conflict between two discounts, the greater of the two will be applied
   - [] Discount DOESN'T applies when items are DIFFERENT.

 ### Story 6

-- [] When there is a conflict between two discounts, the greater of the two will be applied
+- [] Discount shows in the cart page
+- [] Final discounted prices should appear on the orders show page

 ### Story 7

-- [] Final discounted prices should appear on the orders show page
+- [] A bulk discount from one merchant will only affect items from that merchant in the cart.